datavis-tech/topologica/README.md

 const dataflow = Topologica({ fullName });
 ```

-A reactive function accepts a single argument, an object containing values for its dependencies, and has an explicit representation of its dependencies.
-A reactive function can either be represented as a **function** with a _dependencies_ property, or as an **array** where the first element is the function and the second element is the dependencies.
+A reactive function accepts a single argument, an object containing values for its inputs, and has an explicit representation of its inputs.
+A reactive function can either be represented as a **function** with an _inputs_ property, or as an **array** where the first element is the function and the second element is the inputs.
 Dependencies can be represented either as an array of property name strings, or as a comma delimited string of property names.

 <table>
   <thead>